EnoxyuM/Diff/README.md

 2. Click  **`Copy L2R Diff`** button.
 Diff file to change Left text(Original) to Right(Changed) will be copied to your clipboard.

 #### 3. To Find difference (`Find Diff`)
-1. Just click da button...
+1. Just click da button and it will highlight removed added and changed strings and symbols.

 #### 4. Delete comments (`DelCom`)
 This button copy left to right window and deletes comments in left window ignoring  inside text("// /**/" and inside ```) and in regex.